Nate Diaz: Personal life

 Diaz's older brother Nick is also a professional MMA fighter.
 Both Diaz brothers are advocates for cannabis and even have a licensed line of marijuana pre-rolls made by California Finest.
 They currently run a Brazilian jiu-jitsu school in Stockton, California (Nick Diaz Academy), and founded a CBD company called Game Up Nutrition.
 He has been primarily vegan since he was 18 years old, but admits to eating fish from time to time.
 On June 20, 2018, it was announced that Diaz's girlfriend had given birth to their daughter.

 In August 2022, Diaz publicly endorsed fellow UFC veteran BJ Penn in his run for governor for Hawaii.

 In September 2022, Diaz announced the news that he was starting his own combat sports promotion company, Real Fight Inc. Diaz remained connected to his roots, often giving back to his community in Stockton being involved with support for young fighters as he nurtures a new generation of talent.
 As a result of the attention that Diaz had brought to the city of Stockton, he was presented with a key to the city by the mayor during a Stockton Kings basketball game in December 2022.

 In October 2022, Diaz was involved in a brawl backstage at the Jake Paul vs. Anderson Silva boxing match and was removed from the event as a result.

 In April 2023, footage emerged of Diaz getting involved in an altercation in the street that ended with him choking a man unconscious.
 Diaz was then issued a warrant and Diaz turned himself in to the New Orleans Police Department on April 27, at 7:10 AM, facing a second-degree battery charge.
 Diaz's attorney claimed that he acted in self-defense and he was released on a $10,000 bond.
-On September 25, 2023, it was reported that the Orleans Parish would not pursue the case against Diaz indicating his actions were entirely in self defense as shown on video, clean in pictures and clear from the multiple witnesses.
+On September 25, 2023, it was reported that the Orleans Parish would not pursue the case against Diaz indicating his actions were entirely in self defense as shown on video, clear in pictures and clear from the multiple witnesses.

 Diaz was involved in an alleged altercation with a security guard by pushing him in the face with "an open hand" on August 24, 2024 at Omnia nightclub at Caesars Palace while holding up the line.
 A misdemeanor battery charge was filed against Diaz in October.
 He could face up to six months in jail and a $1,000 fine if convicted.